-Revenues, expenses and assets are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the tax authority.
+Revenues, expenses and assets are recognised net of the amount of associated GST or VAT, unless the GST or VAT incurred is not recoverable from the tax authority.
 In this case it is recognised as part of the cost of the acquisition of the asset or as part of the expense.

 Receivables and payables are stated inclusive of the amount of GST receivable or payable.
-The net amount of GST receivable from, or payable to, the tax authority is included in other receivables or other payables in the statement of financial position.
+The net amount of GST recoverable from, or payable to, the tax authority is included in other receivables or other payables in the statement of financial position.